MADE-IN-CANADA Proportional Representation reflects key values such as:

 If a voting system ONLY has single member ridings, then it CANNOT be a proportional voting system.

-For more information on the three examples in the videos check out:
+For more information on made-for-Canada systems, check out:

 Regardless of which system is used, all PR systems ensure that virtually all voters will have a significant effect on the final composition of Parliament.